 I have noticed even the ones at the vet don't pass my test of real meat being the first ingredient.

 Also the better you feed your pet the foods with real meat as the first ingredient, the less bulk wasted matter there will be in the litter box.
-If you spend an extra ten dollars on food or so, they will eat less and the price will usually be about the same, since they will eat less.
-They wont eat less at first, but gradually they will.

 I have found this out about cats.
 If they don't eat one wet can food, try another one, again with meat as a first ingredient.